Modeling of point charges with distributions, regularizations, and generalized functions: Regularization of the electromagnetic self-interaction energy of a point particle at rest

 \section{Regularization of the electromagnetic self-interaction energy of a point particle at rest}

 We consider now the situation of a charged particle in its rest frame.
 The static case of the Li\'{e}nard-Wiechert potential yields the Coulomb potential (cf.\ \cite[(8.2.17) and (8.2.18)]{Thirring:01}).
+Note that, in principle, electrodynamics in the form of Maxwell's equations can be derived from electrostatics plus the requirement of Lorentz invariance (cf.\ \cite{Scharf}).
 As in \cite{GsponerJMP}, we discuss a regularization approach in describing the electric monopole, magnetic dipole, electron singularity, and self-energy.
 Our analysis is more rigorous and for a class of regularizations not restricted to convolution techniques.

-To begin with, we rewrite the potential \cite[Equation (6.1)]{GsponerJMP} as generalized function on $\R^3$ in the form \beq \phi(x) = e \frac{H(|x|)}{|x|}, \eeq where, as in \eqref{Phi}, $H$ denotes a regularization of the Heaviside function $\theta$.
-More precisely, we assume $H$ to be represented by a family $(H_\eps)_{\eps \in (0,1]}$ of smooth functions $H_\eps \col \R \to \R$ with the following properties: \begin{enumerate}
+To begin with, we rewrite the potential \cite[Equation (6.1)]{GsponerJMP} as generalized function on $\R^3$ in the form \beq \phi(x) = e \frac{H(|x|)}{|x|}, \eeq where, similarly as with \eqref{Phi}, $H$ denotes a generalized function, replacing Gsponer's $\Upsilon$, associated to the Heaviside function $\theta$ as shown in Section \ref{HUps}, so that $\phi$ is associated, but not equal, to the Coulomb potential.

+\begin{assumption} In more detail, we assume $H$ to be represented by a family $(H_\eps)_{\eps \in (0,1]}$ of smooth functions $H_\eps \col \R \to \R$ with the following properties (slightly different from the definition in \cite[Subsection 3.3.1]{Colombeau:92}): \begin{enumerate}

 \item[(i)] $H_\eps \geq 0$ and $H_\eps' \geq 0$,

 \item[(ii)] $H_\eps(r) = 0$ if $r \leq \eps$,

 \item[(iii)] $H_\eps(r) = 1$ if $r \geq 2 \eps$,